google/WebFundamentals/src/content/en/updates/2017/09/sticky-headers.md

 determine when *headers* enter and exit sticky mode.
 Adding two nodes (aka sentinels) in each *sticky section*, one at the top and one at the bottom, will act as waypoints for figuring out scroll position.
-As these markers enter and leave the container, their visiblitiy changes and Intersection Observer fires a callback.
+As these markers enter and leave the container, their visibility changes and Intersection Observer fires a callback.

 <figure class="attempt-right">